davidgiven/cpm65/README.md

 ### Oric notes

   - This disk image is a MFM_DISK format disk as used by Oricutron.
+(If you need a simple sector image, look at `.obj/oric.img`.)
 You get about 350kB on a disk.
 The CCP, BIOS and BDOS all live in overlay RAM, leaving the entire user memory available for programs.

   - If you're trying to run this on an Oric 1, you need the full upgrade to 64kB (including overlay RAM).